from small one page howto to huge articles all in one place

 InterfaceAttributeValue

-pthread_kill_other_threads_np() Thread safetyMT-Safe
+pthread_kill_other_threads_np() Thread safetyM-Safe

-This function is a nonstandard GNU extension; hence the suffix "_np" (nonportable) in the name.
+GNU; hence the suffix "_np" (nonportable) in the name.

 NOTES

 pthread_kill_other_threads_np() is intended to be called just before a thread calls execve(2) or a similar function.
-This function is designed to address a limitation in the obsolete LinuxThreads implementation whereby the other threads of an application are not automatically terminated (as POSIX.1-2001 requires) during execve(2).
+This function is designed to address a limitation in the obsolete LinuxThreads implementation whereby the other threads of an application are not automatically terminated (as POSIX.-2001 requires) during execve(2).

 SEE ALSO